ssange2003/turtlebot3_ros2/README.md

 | Firmware | `rad × 651.89 + 2048` → ticks (4096 ticks / 2π, centered) | same block |
 | Firmware | clamp 100–4000 ticks | mechanical soft limits |

-### 3. Gripper Drive — Position Control
+### 3. Gripper Drive — Position Control Within the Motor's Limits

-The gripper Dynamixel (ID 11) runs in **Position Control Mode (3)** and is initialized at boot:
+The XC430 has no current sensor and no current-control loop (its valid modes: velocity / position / extended position / PWM).
+That constraint sets the division of labor: **force-aware grasping cannot live in this motor's control loop**, so this firmware keeps the gripper's job simple and safe — position commands bounded by soft limits — and leaves force logic to a layer that can actually observe force.
+(That layer was built in the follow-up standalone gripper project, using Present Load feedback.)

+Boot initialization (ID 11):

 | Register | Value | Purpose |
 |---|---|---|
 | Addr 11 (Operating Mode) | **3** — Position Control | set with torque off (EEPROM area) |
 | Addr 64 (Torque Enable) | 1 | enable output |
 | Addr 116 (Goal Position) | 2048 | centered initial pose |

-Open/close commands from `linear.y` map directly to goal positions; the firmware-side soft limits (100–4000 ticks) bound the mechanical range.

 ### 4. Hardware Integrity Constants — Do Not Touch